Package Content and Accessories

 A - Reset Button

 Press and hold the reset button until LED1 starts blinking (i.e. for approx. 10 seconds).
 Release it and the device will be rebooted and the factory default settings will be restored.

 B - EXT. ports

-USB 2.0 ports (for future purposes)
+to connect USB 2.0 devices (for future purposes)

 C - Status LEDs